 The African Quality Assurance Network (AfriQAN) hosted by the Association of African Universities (AAU) was set up to provide assistance to institutions concerned with quality assurance in higher education in Africa.
 The network is the official platform for the cooperation of African quality assurance organisations and collaborates with similar organisations in other regions.

 In April 2009, AAU organised a stakeholder's workshop in Dodowa, Ghana which came up with a declaration, the "Dodowa Declaration" that emphasized the importance of the network to foster collaboration and linkage among the quality assurance bodies within Africa.
 Accordingly, an interim AfriQAN committee was elected whose efforts led to the development of a draft AfriQAN constitution.
 At the first general meeting in Accra, Ghana, from 25th to 27th November 2009, the founding members of AfriQAN, met and adopted the AfriQAN Constitution.
 In September 2012, a number of constitutional amendments were suggested, which were subsequently approved in June 2013 in Libreville, Gabon.
-The agenda for the Annual meeting will include an update on the implementation of the AfriQAN work plan 2017-2018; subscription and membership dues.
+The agenda for the General Assembly will include an update on the implementation of the AfriQAN work plan 2018-2019; subscription and membership dues.